 The chart above provides a measure for the maturity in the Plan by comparing the ratio of active members to inactive members (retirees and deferred vested participants).
 These ratios are given at the top of each bar.
 As the Plan matures, this ratio is expected to decrease as more employees leave the active workforce and receive benefits.
 The increase in inactive liabilities relative to active liabilities may result in a larger burden on the employers should assets perform poorly.
-The active-to-inactive ratio has decreased significantly from 2008 to 2013, but increased slightly in 2014, indicating an influx of new members to the Plan.
+The active-to-inactive ratio decreased significantly from 2008 to 2013, but has remained fairly stable since, as the active workforce has increased at approximately the same rate as the inactive population.